I designed these leg strengthening exercises for seniors who find that everyday movements aren’t as effortless as they once were.

 - Press the working leg out to the side and slightly behind you.
 That angle is what fires the gluteus medius.

 - Place your hand on the outside of your glute to feel the muscle tighten.
-If it’s not, push harder against the air.
+If you cannot feel the contraction of the muscle, slow down and imagine your pushing your leg through quicksand.

-- Build to 10 reps per side, alternating if needed at first.
+- Build to 10 reps per side, alternating sides as needed.

 A great starter for building leg strength and confidence — a pillow on top of a padded chair shortens the range so you can succeed.